-- 4.2.24 Plan:MK Appendix C sets a catchment for allotments of 700-1000m.
+- 4.2.23 Plan:MK Appendix C sets a catchment for allotments of 700-1000m.
 It is considered that a minimum of two areas should be provided in order to ensure that the majority of residents can easily access allotments.
 One of the allotments areas should be provided near to the higher density housing.
-This would provide easy access to growing space for residents that do not have their own gardens. - 4.2.25 Each area of allotments should be a minimum of 0.6-0.8 ha in size.
+This would provide easy access to growing space for residents that do not have their own gardens. - 4.2.24 Current allotments waiting lists should be taken into account in determining the number of plots to be provided.
+Each area of allotments should be a minimum of 0.6-0.8 ha in size.